Ade-garr/Cub3d/README.md

-### Welcome to my Cub3D repository 👋
+# 📌 Cub3D 📌

-⭐️ This project is inspired by the world-famous eponymous 90’s game, which was the first FPS ever.
+This project is inspired by the world-famous eponymous 90’s game, which was the first FPS ever.
 Exploring ray-casting, the goal is be to make a dynamic view inside a maze, in which you can move freely.

 <p align="center">
 	<img src="./cub3D.gif" >
 </p>

-## 💡 Usage
+## 🔑 How to

 Install the minilibx on your system :